astro-datalab/digestor/docs/tutorial.rst

 2. Transfom data as needed to "ingestible format"
 3. Create tables in the database
 4. Load the data into the database
-5. Cluster or type order as needed
+5. Type order for optimal storage
+6. Cluster data
-6. Index columns
+7. Index columns
-7. Create any table views needed
+8. Create any table views needed
-8. Set permissions on schema / tables
+9. Set permissions on schema / tables
-9. Create and load TAP Schema
+10. Create and load TAP Schema

 1 Data Transfer